 (c) Sylvie Rosokoff

 Rhea Lyons is thrilled to join Hannigan, Salky, Getzler as an agent.
 She began her publishing career while studying at the University of Rochester and interning at Open Letter, a press which exclusively publishes literature in translation.
 She then joined the Random House Publishing Group, which includes the imprints of Random House, Spiegel & Grau, Ballantine, Bantam Dell, and Del Rey, working in Subrights.
 In 2011, she became a scout at Franklin and Siegal Associates, and spent the next few years working to help international publishers discover and acquire new and upcoming works of fiction and nonfiction.
-Most recently, Rhea was the Subsidiary Rights Director at Rodale, where she also acquired books for their adult list as well as for their newly launched children's imprint, Rodale Kids.
+Most recently, Rhea was the Subsidiary Rights Director at Rodale, where she also acquired books for their adult list as well as for their children's imprint, Rodale Kids.

 NOTE: Due to the volume of queries Rhea receives, she will only respond to those in which she's interested.